Jai4/Fundamentals-Of-Computing/Course 1/README.md

 ### WEEK 2 - Rock-Paper-Scissor-Lizard-Spock Game

 <p align="left">
 Rock-paper-scissors-lizard-Spock (RPSLS) is a variant of Rock-paper-scissors that allows five choices.
 Each choice wins against two other choices, loses against two other choices and ties against itself.
-In our first mini-project, we will build a Python function rpsls(name) that takes as input the string name, which is one of "rock", "paper", "scissors", "lizard", or "Spock".The function then simulates playing a round of Rock-paper-scissors-lizard-Spock by generating its own random choice from these alternatives and then determining the winner
+In our first mini-project, we will build a Python function rpsls(name) that takes as input the string name, which is one of "rock", "paper", "scissors", "lizard", or "Spock".The function then simulates playing a round of Rock-paper-scissors-lizard-Spock by generating its own random choice from these alternatives and then determining the winner.
 </p>

 *  [Rock-Paper-Scissor-Lizard-Spock Game](https://github.com/Jai4/Fundamentals-Of-Computing-Specialization/blob/master/Course%201/Week%202/Rock-Paper-Scissor-Lizard-Spock.py)